danncoba/l2/README.md

 - Install Inspect AI: `pip install inspect-ai`
 - Ensure evaluation datasets are available in `evaluations/` directory

+### Evaluation datasets
+Two datasets are available for full evaluation
+- ```evaluation_dataset.csv``` - most examples around 200 for full evaluation of the entire langgraph
+- ```evaluation_dataset_small.csv``` - some examples around 10 for full evaluation for smaller evaluation level

 ### Evaluation Judge is LLM
 Evaluation is done with LLM as the judge.
 Very important part of evaluation process and generally validation is completeness level which we evaluate against heavily.
 - ```matrix_evaluation.py``` is the file containing inspect ai based evaluation scorer and solver running our langchain code
+- Multiple evaluations exist.
+One for entire langgraph that tests entire process and evaluates against it
+- Individual evaluations for each of the agents/llm invokations for grading, reflection etc...

 ### Running Evaluations